 Sharing or downloading copyrighted music & movies without paying for it is against the law.
 So, buy your tunes & stay out of court.

 Whether you’re surfing the Internet, checking your e-mail, or responding to IM – don’t click on anything unless you asked someone to send it to you.
 Links, attachments, and files of any type can contain malicious code, and clicking on them gives permission for that code to execute.
 When in doubt, delete the email or message.
 For help with avoiding phishing scams, go to All About Phishing.
-Challenge your friends to see who can get the highest score.

 Use good judgment with your online social network accounts and postings!
 What do you want future employers, administrators, faculty, and maybe even your parents to see?

 Don’t post overly personal information like cell phone numbers, address, class schedule, etc. unless you feel comfortable being contacted by strangers.
 Students have been stalked by uninvited viewers of their Facebook pages when they posted overly personal information.
 Don’t post pictures of your friends without their permission.
 It may be considered an invasion of their privacy, or may jeopardize their chances for a job, or their scholarships.